krejov100/EtherSense/README.md

 ## TroubleShooting Tips

-I first of all suggest installing and configuring openssh-server on each of the Upboards allowing remote connection from the client machine.
+I first of all suggest installing and configuring openssh-server on each of the UpBoards allowing remote connection from the client machine.

-Check that the Upboards are avalible on the local network using "nmap -sP 192.168.2.*"
+Check that the UpBoards are avalible on the local network using "nmap -sP 192.168.2.*"

 Check that the check that the server is running on the UpBoard using "ps -eaf | grep "python EtherSenseServer.py"